waldhacw6865/waldhacw6865.github.io/content/authors/admin/_index.md

 ## About Me

 I am a student at the University of Wisconsin Eau Claire, I will be graduating with a bioinformatics degree in the spring of 2026.
-I have worked on projects that include RNA sequencing of the _Schistosoma mansoni_.
-I am also interested in the genetics and coding.
+I am also interested in the genetics and coding python.